Thematic investing: Investor access and take-up

-Social trading platforms offer investors easy access to thematic investment providing exposure to portfolios in areas such as technology, cryptoassets, renewable energy, gaming companies, banks, genome engineering and others.
+Social trading platforms offer investors easy access to thematic investment.
+For example, eToro’s copy trading feature enables traders to automatically match portfolios of leading investors, providing exposure to portfolios in areas such as technology, cryptoassets, renewable energy, gaming companies, banks, genome engineering and others.

 In April 2020, thematic funds have reached €112bn in asset under management.
 In Europe, total assets in thematic exchange-traded funds (ETFs) were just under €7 Billion in November 2018.
 The five largest ETFs account for 73% of total thematic ETF assets.
 The top two, iShares Automation & Robotics ETF (RBOT) and L&G ROBO Global Robotics and Automation ETF (ROBO), account for almost half.

 In November 2018, the UK's Investment Association proposed the inclusion of ETFs, including thematic EFTs, in its sectors.
 As of June 2019, 13 U.S.-listed thematic ETFs held more than US$1 billion in assets and another nine held more than US$500 million.
 In Canada, no Canadian-listed thematic ETF holds more than $500 million, with the fund category holding about $2.5 billion as of January 2020.

 As of August 2021 there were 65 water funds holding $35 billion in assets under management.